Mazi-John/Medicare-Part-D-Prescriber-2023-Cost-Per-Claim-Analysis-/README.md

 STATISTICAL INSIGHTS (what do the numbers tell us about the data?)
-- Fact 1: the median cpc value of $71.43 shows that at least half (690,333) of the prescribers in the program posted a cpc value of $71.43 or less which is less than 50% of the average cpc value of $185.13 therefore, revealing a skew in data to the right.
+- Fact 1: the median cpc value is $71.43,
+- Inference: at least half (684,217) of the prescribers in the program have a cpc value that is less than or equal to $71.43
+- Fact 2: 865,012 prescribers are tier 1, therefore, have cpc values that are less than or equal to 100
-- Inference: a vast majority of the prescribers prescribe within the confines of what the standard cpc value should be.
+- Inference: a vast majority of prescribers in the program are low ticket prescribers and exert the least impact on claim expenditure.
+- Fact 3: the average cpc value of $185.13 more than double the median cpc or $71.43.
+In other words, a small number of high cpc values have inflated the average cpc and are pulling it upwards and away from the median cpc of $71.43.
+- Inference: the average cpc is misleading because it is not a true representation of a typical cpc value.

-- Fact 2: the standard deviation (tells us how far apart each data point is from the average) cpc value of $797.10 is greater than the cpc value of the top 5% of prescribers i.e., $610. this shows that ## most ## cpc values are over 400% higher than the average cpc and within the top 5% of all prescribers
+- Fact 4: the standard deviation (tells us how far apart each data point is from the average) cpc value of $797.10 is greater than the cpc value of the top 5% of prescribers ($610).
+This shows that some cpc values are over 400% higher than the average cpc and are within the range of the top 5% of all prescribers.
-- Inference: a disproportionately little number of prescribers submit claims with the highest cpc.
+- Inference: the data is not behaving normally, is extremely skewed and likely has high-end ouliers.
+- Fact 5: the outlier cpc value is $333.31 and most cpc values in the data are well outside the outlier cpc.
+- Inference: outlier cpc values are responsible for an elevated average cpc

 COST CONCENTRATION INSIGHTS (who is driving high cpc?)